 Students on The Whetstone newspaper at Wesley College in Dover, Delaware, combed through their schools Form 990 in April.
 As a private college, Wesley is exempt from the state’s public records act.
 So unlike students at public universities, the student newspaper isn’t entitled to administration records.
 But all private not-for-profit colleges and universities must file a Form 990 with the Internal Revenue Service and make those records available to the public.
 All student newspapers at private institutions should track down their school’s Form 990.
 It has a ton of information in it on how much money the school raises and spends and where it spends that money.
 A great place to find your school’s Form 990 is through ProPublica’s NonProfit Explorer search engine.

 The Whetstone discovered through the 990 that Wesley College pays Barnes and Noble $400,000 to run the bookstore and Aramark Corp. more than a million for food service.

 Has your student newspaper done any investigative reporting?
-Send us the link to your story or media and we’ll spotlight it here!
+Send us the links to your stories or media and we will spotlight them here!